mesh-dell/task-master/README.md

    ```

 3. **Setup environment:**
-   - Create a `.env` file in the root directory and add necessary environment variables (if applicable).
+   - Create a `.env` file in the root directory and add necessary environment variables.

 ### Usage